mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/assign-rbac-roles.md

 ## Assign fixed or custom roles to a team using provisioning

-Instead of using the Grafana role picker, you can use file-based provisioning to assign fixed roles to teams.
+Instead of using the Mosaicoo role picker, you can use file-based provisioning to assign fixed roles to teams.
 If you have a large number of teams, provisioning can provide an easier approach to assigning and managing role assignments.

 **Before you begin:**